snkharini-tech/Diabetes-Risk-Analytics/README.md

 Result Analysis

-Results & Analysis :
+#Results & Analysis :

-1. Diabetes Distribution Analysis :
+#1.
+Diabetes Distribution Analysis :

 This chart shows the distribution of individuals with no diabetes, prediabetes, and diabetes.